 Accommodations: Villa Cayo Levisa is a 20-minute boatride from the mainland (collective boat departures daily @ 10 am, returns @ 6 pm) and features 53 air conditioned rooms, with cable tv, minibar, private bath, safety deposit box and International telephone service.
 Exclusive boat departures available in alternative time slots, additional fee required.

 Frequency: The dive sites are relatively close to the hotel.
 Dive departures are generally programmed in the morning and this dive center permits a maximum of 2 daily dives/diver.

-Cayo Levisa Dive Center -Prices in USD
+Cayo Levisa Dive Center

 *: Same departure

 Dive packages are priced individually and are non-transferable.